werton13/Onboard-AzsCustomer/readme.md

  - add powershell modules check Модули проверки пререквизитов (need rewrite for Az modules)---(-)
  - download icons from URL ------------------------------------------------------------------ (+)
  - add show password button------------------------------------------------------------------ (+)
-2)
-   New features:
- - add CSP tenant creation function -----------------------(+)
- - Make main form to not dissapear on push button----------(+)
- - add an ability to modify subscription quota-------------(-)
- - add password generation function------------------------(+)
- - add ability to choose azurestack region-----------------(-)
- - add ability to preview monthly estimate for a tenant----(-)
- - add account password age verification-------------------(+)
- - add ALL accounts age verification ----------------------(-)
- - Write operation details as JSON & pack it to zip file---(-)
- - add new subscription for a new user of existing tenant--(-)
- - add autosave for thr default Azure Stack tools path in local folder, keeping in ccomputername - path pair, checking
-  Fixes:
-- Get new CSP customer Azure SubscriptionID insteed of Azure Plan subscription ID-----(+)
-- Add RefreshToken secret age check and update for values older then 5 days-----------(+)
-- Add main form close event correct handling - main script exit without errors--------(+)

- ISSUES:
- - New-PartnerAccessToken - when new PartnerAccessToken created by age condition - KeyVault secret updated incorrectly^ the access token created in a session is correct, but related refreshtoken writed in some incorrect form - neet to investigate